 Choose Your Countertop Material Wisely

 Corian, quartz, and steel are nonporous materials that are great for countertops.
 Since they’re a solid surface, they don’t have grooves to trap dirt, grease, and food which might sink in and stain, and they’re easy to just wipe clean.
-Those low maintenance qualities are why solid surface options are used in fast food restaurants and hospitals so often.
+Those low maintenance qualities are why solid surface options are used in fast-food restaurants and hospitals so often.
 And quartz is a great alternative for those who like the look of marble or granite, but want something easier.

 Easy Trash Access

 The more accessible your trash and recycling bins are, the less tempted you’ll be to leave dirty dishes or empty packaging around.
 So where should you keep your bins?
 To ensure that cleaning up is as efficient as possible, they should be beneath the sink or as close as possible.
-By creating minimum distance between sinks and garbage cans, there are minimal opportunities for spills and mess.
+By creating a minimum distance between sinks and garbage cans, there are minimal opportunities for spills and mess.
 There are lots of options for cabinets with pull-out bins, making them easy to access without drawing attention.

 Avoid Open Shelves

 Open shelves are lovely when styled and can create breathing room in small kitchens.
 But they can be a high-maintenance cleaning option when you have to take everything out just to dust.
 Avoiding open shelves that gather dust and grime will save some cleaning time.
-If you’re looking for alternatives, glass front cabinets give a similar look but keep out the dust.
+If you’re looking for alternatives, glass-front cabinets give a similar look but keep out the dust.
 And if you insist on open shelving, keep them low and easy to reach and sparing.

 Drawer and Shelf Liners